 - All Heroes have conducted visual inspections of the inside of the vehicle to ensure it is tidy and clean.

-In order for Heroes to provide transportation to customers, the vehicle must have;
+In order for Heroes to provide transportation to Members, the vehicle must have;

 - First Aid kit